melsod/OCSWinter2020/README.md

 #### Sign-Up For a GitHub Account

-If you alread have a GitHub Account then skip to [Fork the Repository](#fork-the-repository), otherwise:
+If you already have a GitHub Account then skip to [Fork the Repository](#fork-the-repository), otherwise:

 - Go to www.github.com
 - Click the "Sign Up" button in the top right hand side of the site (or click [here](https://github.com/join?source=header-home))